wolfberryllc/MetaIoT-Cloud/README.md

 Collected data from Firebase and displayed it in a Unity mobile application.

-Displayed dta on a static IP address from Firebase.
+Displayed data on a static IP address from Firebase.

 # Phase 2